- Ken Kwapis

 - Release Date

 Rules and the exceptions to them.
 They’re the lifeblood of any self-help book that portends sensible truths about weight loss, self-esteem, a healthy sex life, or, in the case of He’s Just Not That Into You, the confusing world of dating.
-When trying to find love or companionship, we go through an absurd trial and error process that leaves our heads spinning.
-This movie attempts to bring some clarity to our second-guessing and help reevaluate those rules we make up, such as wait this long before calling a guy or girl after a date.
+When trying to find love or companionship, we go through an absurd trial-and-error process that leaves our heads spinning.
+This movie attempts to bring some clarity to our second-guessing and help reevaluate those rules we make up, such as waiting this long before calling a guy or girl after a date.
 This is silly.
 If you want to, just call.
 The entire message can be summed up within the movie’s prologue: A little boy pushes a little girl down and tells her she smells like poop.
 Her seemingly knowing mother suggests the boy did this because he likes her.
 A priceless confused look takes over the girl’s face as she tries to figure out what the hell her mother means.
 The message is simply that men aren’t always sending mixed messages.
 If they want you, they’ll let you know.
 If not, they’ll ignore you… or push you down and say you smell like poop.

 The movie attempts to construct sitcom-ish storylines around the mantras described inside the 2004 text by Greg Behrendt and Liz Tuccillo.
 The structure of the book is broken into life-lesson chapters, each with a specific focus.
 But characters in a movie need to live and breathe, not find themselves confined within a preachy seminar.
 A film’s lessons are learned by drama, not because a chapter title tells us so.
 The film is a mosaic piece that screenwriters Abby Kohn and Marc Silverstein (Never Been Kissed) can’t assemble into the medley needed to bring the many stories within together.
 Of course, this person knows that person through so-and-so, so they’re all linked in some way, but there’s no organic, coincidence-based structure like Robert Altman or even Paul Thomas Anderson might assemble.